amatacz/amatacz/README.md

 - 🌱 I’m currently learning R, Tableau and SQL
 - 👯 I’m looking to collaborate on Data Analyst projects for juniors
 - 🤔 I really appreciate feedback that helps me improve my skills
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aleksandra-matacz/)
+- 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/aleksandra-matacz/)
 - 😄 Pronouns: she/her